 Ficus stolonifera growing at Sepilok Forest Reserve, Sandakan, Sabah.

-Photo taken in August 1960 presumably by the famous tropical botanist E. J. H. Corner who took a particular interest in figs. This photo is one of 1631 of Corner’s personal photographs stored in the Cambridge University Library.
+Photo taken in August 1960 by the famous tropical botanist E. J. H. Corner who took a particular interest in figs. This photo is one of 1631 of Corner’s personal photographs stored in the Cambridge University Library.
 These photographs have recently been digitized and are now available online at;

 NOTES ON CORNER’S (AUGUST 1960) PHOTOGRAPH OF FICUS STOLONIFERA